jackyzha0/jackyzha0.github.io/content/thoughts/project-list.md

 d = [[0, 1], [2, 3]]::Int[2][2] // can annotate 2d sizes matrix
 f = d * c // will fail because Int[2][2] cannot be multiplied by Int[5]

+// will try to expand to tensor operations maybe?? having a good library for this to solve dimension mismatches would be so cool
 ```

 ###  Multi-level blogs